 - Season with turmeric and chili powder, and stir to combine

-- Add remaining pasta water to achieve your desired texture
+- Add remaining pasta water to achieve your desired consistency

 - Garnish with parsley, salt, and pepper